yeoman/configstore/readme.md

 # configstore [![Build Status](https://secure.travis-ci.org/yeoman/configstore.svg?branch=master)](http://travis-ci.org/yeoman/configstore)

-Easily load and persist config without having to think about where and how.
+> Easily load and persist config without having to think about where and how.

 Config is stored in a YAML file to make it simple for users to edit the config directly themselves.
 The file is located in `$XDG_CONFIG_HOME` or `~/.config`.
 Eg: `~/.config/configstore/id-of-your-choosing.yml`

-## Example usage
+## Usage

 ```js
 var Configstore = require('configstore');